 Deep Cycle Batteries

-The main type of energy storage device used in most modern off grid solar power systems is the deep cycle battery.
-A deep cycle battery is designed to be deeply discharged over a long period of time unlike a car starter battery which is more suited to delivering short bursts of power such as that needed to crank over a cars starter motor.
+The primary type of energy storage device used in most modern off-grid solar power systems is the deep cycle battery.
+A deep cycle battery is designed to be deeply discharged over a long period unlike a car starter battery which is more suited to delivering short bursts of power such as that needed to crank over a cars starter motor.

-A deep cycle battery has three basic parts: the anode (+), the cathode (-), and the electrolyte.
+A deep cycle battery has three essential parts: the anode (+), the cathode (-), and the electrolyte.

-A chemical reaction occurs inside the battery causing build up of electrons in the anode, the electrons in the cathode are reduced by the same electrochemical reaction creating a difference between the anode and the cathode.
+A chemical reaction occurs inside the battery causing the build-up of electrons in the anode, the electrons in the cathode are reduced by the same electrochemical reaction creating a difference between the anode and the cathode.
 Electrons try to rearrange themselves and recreate the balance that has been lost attempting to travel towards the cathode, the electrolyte's role is to prevent this from happening.

 There are many different types of deep cycle batteries including flooded batteries, gel batteries and AGM batteries (Absorbed Glass Mat).
 Each type has a different construction.
-Flooded batteries are the most common type and are the same as the lead acid batteries in most cars.
-Gel batteries are filled with a special type of gel, AGM batteries consist of acid suspended in a glass mat separator.
+Flooded batteries are the most common type and are the same as the lead-acid batteries in most cars.
+Gel batteries are filled with a particular kind of gel, AGM batteries consist of acid suspended in a glass mat separator.

 Ratings Of Deep Cycle Batteries

 A battery is rated in two aspects of its capability, volts and amps.
-Amp hours (Ah) is the available capacity inside the battery's chemical energy that can be converted into electrical energy, this also can refer to the amount of energy a battery can store and the discharge rate or time it takes to discharge the battery before it needs recharging.
-Battery capacity is reduced if a battery is discharged over a shorter time, for example one hour, the amp hour capacity will be reduced by 50% and so will the amount of cycles.
+Amp hours (Ah) is the available capacity inside the battery's chemical energy that can be converted into electrical power.
+This also can refer to the amount of energy a battery can store and the discharge rate or time it takes to discharge the battery before it needs recharging.
+Battery capacity is reduced if a battery is discharged over a shorter time, for example, one hour, the amp hour capacity will be reduced by 50% and so will the number of cycles.

-Where a battery is discharged over a number of hours at a constant rate this rating is called the "C" rating.
-If a battery is rated at C20 it will deliver its amp hour capacity over 20 hours.
-Deep cycle batteries used in large off grid solar power systems are usually rated at C100 meaning they will discharge over a 100 hour period, these batteries can last up to 15+ years if looked after.
+Where a battery is discharged over some hours at a constant rate, this rating is called the "C" rating.
+If a battery is rated at C20, it will deliver its amp-hour capacity over 20 hours.
+Deep cycle batteries used in large off-grid solar power systems are usually rated at C100 meaning they will discharge over a 100 hour period, these batteries can last up to 15+ years if looked after.

 Battery Discharge Cycles

-A good starting point is to take a look at the battery cycle rating, this is the amount of times a battery can be discharged and recharged.
-The best test for this is the IEC 896-2, based on a 100% discharge, even though its not recommended to fully discharge a battery this test gives a good even starting point for cycle ratings making comparing 2 battery brands simpler and more honest.
+A good starting point is to take a look at the battery cycle rating.
+This is the number of times a battery can be discharged and recharged.
+The best test for this is the IEC 896-2, based on a 100% discharge, even though its not recommended to fully discharge a battery this test gives a good even starting point for cycle ratings making comparing two battery brands simpler and more honest.

 Types Of Deep Cycle Batteries

-AGM batteries have a built in valve that opens when the battery is recharged at high voltage, this allows some of the battery material to escape decreasing the overall battery capacity.
-There is a gas diffuser that allows the hydrogen to escape safely, they are also maintenance free and can be mounted in any position unlike lead acid batteries that need to be kept upright.
+AGM batteries have a built-in valve that opens when the battery is recharged at high voltage, and this allows some of the battery material to escape decreasing the overall battery capacity.
+There is a gas diffuser that allows the hydrogen to escape safely, they are also maintenance free and can be mounted in any position, unlike lead-acid batteries that need to be kept upright.

 - AGM batteries are sealed and easy to move around safely.